 The Bottom Line

 Lumosity could be helpful for those who want to improve their memory and ability to focus, but its target audience is people under 35, a group that is least affected by cognitive issues.
-I think many of their customers consider this a “good for you” way to play video games rather than for genuine brain enhancement.
+I think many of their customers consider this a “good for you” way to play video games more than for serious cognitive enhancement.

-- I’m impressed with Lumos Labs, the company behind the product.
-It is well established, reputable, and growing.
+- Lumos Labs, the company behind the product, is well established, reputable, and growing.

 - Lumosity claims to automatically increase the level of difficulty as you progress.
 However, don’t expect to not get bored playing the same group of games.